gbmcarlos/skellington/README.md

 ## What's this?
 This skeleton allows to have a working Laravel application running inside a Docker container completely out of the box, and configurable through environment variables.

 ## Features
 * Run as a [Docker](https://docs.docker.com/) container: only one dependency, Docker.
 It can be deployed in any decent modern server.
 It can be deployed in a matter of minutes.
 * [Laravel](https://laravel.com/docs/5.6) application.
 * `up.sh` and `local.up.sh` included: get the application running in your local with the simple command `./deploy/local.up.sh`
 * Production-ready: it will optimize Composer's autoload in production

+## Requirements
+* Docker
+* To install it in the way stated above you will need PHP and Composer. ([Here](https://getcomposer.org/download/)'s how to get composer)

-## How to use it
+## How to install it
 * This skeleton is available as a [composer package in packagist.org](https://packagist.org/packages/gbmcarlos/skellington), so you only need to run `composer create-project --remove-vcs gbmcarlos/skellington --no-install [folder-name]` with the name of the folder where you want to create the project
 * After that, just `cd` into the project folder and start a new repository with `git init` and add your new remote with `git remote add origin {new_remote}`
 * Start working

+### Installation
+TL;DR: run `./deploy/up.sh`.

+This application is dockerized, which means that everything happens inside a Docker container.
+The Apache server is running inside the container (as the default entrypoint), the dependencies (Composer and NPM) are installed inside the container and PHP is executed inside the container.
+To spin up the Docker container (build the image and run the container), just run `./deploy/up.sh`.

+### Development
+TL;DR: run `./deploy/local.up.sh` once and forget about everything else.

+When developing in a local environment, just run `./deploy/local.up.sh`.
+This will build the image and run the container normally, but mounting volumes for the source and vendors folders.

+By mounting volumes on those folders, it makes the dependencies (installed only inside the container) available outside the container (so available to your IDE).
+Also it makes all changes on those folders reflect instantly inside the container, so there is no need to re-deploy.

+Running `./deploy/local.up.sh` will also automatically tail the output of the container.

+### Running commands
+Since the application runs inside the container, all commands have to be executed there.
+To do so, run `docker exec -it ecp /bin/sh -c "{command}"`.
+For example, to run a Artisan command, run `docker exec -it ecp /bin/sh -c "php artisan config:cache"`

-## Requirements
+## Watch assets
-* Docker
-* To install it in the way stated above you will need PHP and Composer. ([Here](https://getcomposer.org/download/)'s how to get composer)
+To watch the assets (see the compiled changes instantly reflect after every change) run `docker exec ecp /var/www/compile-assets.sh watch`

+### Extract lock files (updating dependencies)
+Composer lock: docker cp ecp:/var/www/composer.lock $PWD/../../composer.lock
+NPM lock: docker cp ecp:/var/www/package-lock.json $PWD/../../package-lock.json

 ## Environment variables available